 Same for testosterone.
 Remember, you have receptors on EVERY cell of the body.

 Estrogen and testosterone drive serotonin, our main manager of all human behavior

 Progesterone drives GABA, our most common neurotransmitter and the "brake" for our nervous system

 More fat = more back-up estrogen/testosterone production!

 Similarly to the pregnenolone and cholesterol effect, we would expect to see estrogen replacement have a similar effect there.

 Let's look at rats who have ovaries removed and then some of them get estrogen replacement treatment:

 After eight weeks, body weight, body mass index (BMI), visceral fat, apelin and lipid profiles (P < 0.01) were increased significantly in OVX rats compared to sham group.
-Treatment with estrogen leads to significant reduction in body weight and BMI (P < 0.05),
+Treatment with estrogen leads to a significant reduction in body weight and BMI (P < 0.05),

 So...following ovariectomy, all rats gained weight.